Impression And Mouth Preparation

 • Removal & cleaning of dentures after every meal

-• Avoid night wearing of dentures
+• Avoid wearing dentures

 • Polishing of denture

-• Administration of anti-fungal drugs
+• Administration of antifungal drugs

 • Surgically: Elimination of crypts, by cryosurgery